sorrawichYooboon/clean-arch-domain-driven-golang/README.md

 The project follows a modular structure adhering to Clean Architecture principles.
 Here’s a brief overview of the main directories:

-- <b>config/</b>: Configuration setup for database and Redis connections.
+- **config/**: Contains the configuration setup for database and Redis connections.
+It manages environment variables and configuration logic to ensure the application can connect to necessary services seamlessly.

-- <b>internal/</b>: Contains the core application logic, including:
+- **internal/**: This directory contains the core application logic, structured as follows:
+  - **domain/**: Core domain entities, including definitions for the `Book` and `Author` entities.
+  - **usecase/**: This folder implements the use case logic for the application, encapsulating the business rules and application services related to books and authors.
+  - **repository/**: Defines repository interfaces that outline how data will be accessed.
+This layer abstracts the underlying data source, allowing for easy swapping between different implementations.
+  - **infrastructure/**: Contains adapters for various infrastructures:
+    - **database/**: Implements PostgreSQL-specific repository logic.
+    - **cache/**: Implements Redis caching for optimized data retrieval.
-  - <b>delivery/</b>: HTTP handlers and route setups.
+    - **http/**: Manages HTTP routing and controllers, handling incoming requests and responses.
-  - <b>repository/</b>: Database access and caching logic.
-  - <b>usecase/</b>: Business logic and application services.
-- <b>migrations/</b>: Contains SQL scripts for creating the required database tables, which are automatically executed by the PostgreSQL Docker container during initialization.
+- **migrations/**: Contains SQL scripts for creating the required database tables, which are automatically executed by the PostgreSQL Docker container during initialization.
+This ensures the database is set up correctly for application use.

-- <b>docs/</b>: Generated Swagger documentation files.
+- **docs/**: Holds the generated Swagger documentation files, providing a user-friendly interface for exploring API endpoints and their functionalities.

 ### Key Features

-- <b>CRUD Operations</b>: Create, Read, Update, and Delete functionality for books and authors.
+- **CRUD Operations**: Create, Read, Update, and Delete functionality for books and authors.
-- <b>Caching</b>: Uses Redis to cache book and author data for faster access.
+- **Caching**: Uses Redis to cache book and author data for faster access.
-- <b>Swagger Integration</b>: Automatically generated API documentation for easy - exploration of endpoints.
+- **Swagger Integration**: Automatically generated API documentation for easy - exploration of endpoints.
-- <b>GORM</b>: Utilizes GORM for ORM functionality with PostgreSQL.
+- **GORM**: Utilizes GORM for ORM functionality with PostgreSQL.

 ## Conclusion